dmaheswaran1998/d3-challenge/README.md

 ## In order to view:

-1.Go into d3-challenge folder on terminal
+1. Go into d3-challenge folder on terminal
 2. run the command python -m http.server in the window
 3. You should then be able to view the website on the URL http://0.0.0.0:8000/